 Get a pet

-While it may be easy to start doing everything together, it’s always a good idea to spend some time with your friends.
-Go on holiday with them and don’t let marriage take over your life.
-Plus, absence makes the heart grow fonder!
+Finally, while it may be easy to start doing everything together, you still need to make time for your friends.
+Go away with your pals and enjoy your time apart.
+Plus, they do say distance makes the heart grow fonder.

 The Most Romantic Disney Quotes For Your Wedding Speech